top of page

 Louise has felt perfectly at home on stage from an early age.
 She has given concerts with many musicians, including the Solistes Moscou-Montpellier ensemble, the Ukraine National Symphony Orchestra, l’Orchestre d’Auvergne, l’Orchestre de Chambre de Toulouse, Salzburger Kammerphilharmonie and the Prague Philharmonie.
 Furthermore, she has been invited to take part in numerous festivals and has worked with musicians such as Isaac Stern, Maya Glesarova, Tedi Papavrami, Augustin Dumay, Wolfgang Marschner and Ana Chumachenco.

 She stands out from the crowd with her courageous choice of music and her skilled technical precision in her performance of all of Paganini’s 24 Caprices, the Sonatas by Ysaÿe, Bach and Prokofiev, as well as in her interpretations of the violin concertos by Mozart, Beethoven, Brahms, Prokofiev and Bartók.
 Louise Chisson has been first violin with the Ensemble LUX string quartet since 2013, an ensemble which concentrates exclusively on performing music of the twentieth and twenty-first centuries.
-She has been teaching at the Prayner Conservatoire in Vienna from 2015 and additionally since autumn 2020 at the Franz Schubert Conservatoire.
+She has been teaching at the Prayner Conservatory from 2015 to 2020 and at the Franz Schubert Conservatory of Vienna since autumn 2020.

 www.louisechisson.com